-New this month Correction: This is not a mistake: an unmanned wheel will turn if underwater currents apply sufficient force to the rudder.
+Correction: This is not a mistake: an unmanned wheel will turn if underwater currents apply sufficient force to the rudder.

 Corrected entry: In the scene near the end in which Ensign Pulver reads a letter from a friend reporting the death of Mister Roberts, the friend writes that Roberts and another officer died during a kamikaze attack on their destroyer while drinking coffee in the wardroom.
 In real life, wouldn't the two have been at General Quarters during such an attack, not drinking coffee below decks?